 What are babies capable of achieving in the pool?

 Children do not have the fine motor skills to perform the correct freestyle action until the age of 4.
-However, babies can be independently mobile in the water long before this age.
+However, infants can be independently mobile in the water long before this age.
 Instead of using freestyle, babies use primitive movements to propel themselves through the water.
-When babies are very young these movements resemble a dolphin like wriggle.
+When babies are very young these movements resemble a dolphin-like wriggle.
 As children begin to crawl they use a similar action to propel themselves through the water.

 Laurie Lawrence, Australia’s water safety advocate and baby teaching expert has been researching and documenting infant learn to swim for the past 31 years.
 His studies give great insight into what babies are physically capable of achieving in the lesson.
 As long as children have been conditioning and are exposed to the water regularly – at least twice per week, parents can expect the following.